Something that came across my desk recently was the idea of using coconut oil or other vegetable-based oils as a kind of mouthwash.

 The process goes something like this:

-You either fill your mouth completely with the oil of your choice or use just a tablespoon, depending on which source you’re reading.
+You either fill your mouth thoroughly with the oil of your choice or use just a tablespoon, depending on which source you're reading.
 Next, swish your mouth with the coconut oil for 10-20 minutes.
-Spit out the oil, rinse with salt water, then go about your business.
+Spit out the oil, rinse with salt water, and do your business.

 There are two schools of thought as to what this will do: